 REPLACE REMAIN R CODES For Transit Corridor and Residential Built Form Areas Clause 4.5 and 5.4 apply in addition to Clauses A 3.6.1 - A 3.6.9 of R Codes Volume 2.
 Clauses A 3.6.1 - A 3.6.9 of R Codes Volume 2 remain and apply.

-- A4.4.1 Street walls, fences and gates are to be of a style and materials compatible with those of the development on site and/or walls, fences and gates of the immediate surrounding area excluding fibre cement. - A4.4.2 Street walls, fences and gates within the primary street setback area, including along the side boundaries, and front walls and fences to new dwellings fronting a right of way or dedicated road to be as follows: - Maximum height of 1.8 metres above the natural ground level; - Maximum height of piers with decorative capping to be 2 metres above the natural ground level; - Maximum height of solid portion of wall to be 1.2 metres above adjacent footpath level and are to be visually permeable above 1.2 metres; - Posts and piers are to have a maximum width 400 millimetres and a maximum diameter of 500 millimetres; and - The distance between piers should not be less than the height of the piers except where pedestrian gates are proposed. - A4.4.3 Street walls, fences and gates to secondary streets, behind the primary street setback line, or walls, fences and gates to the primary streets where those streets are district distributor roads to be as follows: - Solid portion of wall may increase to a maximum height of 1.8 metres above adjacent footpath level provided that the wall or fence has at least two significant appropriate design features (to the satisfaction of the City of Vincent) to reduce the visual impact for example, significant open structures, recesses and/or planters facing the road at regular intervals and varying materials, finishes and/or colours; and - Maximum height of piers with decorative capping to be 2 metres above adjacent footpath level. - A4.4.4 Exposed boundary walls visible to the street are to incorporate the following design features: - Indentations: - Varying heights; - Varying materials, colours and textures; or - Public artwork. - A4.4.5 Any proposed vehicular or pedestrian entry gates shall be visually permeable. - A4.4.6 Walls and fences on the side boundaries, only within the primary street setback area, constructed from metal sheeting are permitted provided they meet all other requirements relating to height, provide adequate sight lines and are not a side boundary fence facing a secondary street.

-D CODEC REPLACE REMAIN R CODES Clause 4.5 applies in addition to Clause A 3.8.1 - A 3.8.7 of R Codes Volume 2.
+Acceptable Outco omes A4.4.1 Street walls, fences and gates are to be of a style and materials compatible with those of the de- velopment on site and/or walls, fences and gates of the immediate surrounding area excluding A4.4.2 Street walls, fences and gates within the primary street setback area, including along the side boundaries, and front walls and fences to new dwellings fronting a right of way or dedicated road to be as follows: Maximum height of 1.8 metres above the natural ground level; Maximum height of piers with decorative capping to be 2 metres above the natural ground level; Maximum height of solid portion of wall to be 1.2 metres above adjacent footpath level and are to be visually permeable above 1.2 metres; Posts and piers are to have a maximum width 400 millimetres and a maximum diameter of 500 millimetres; and A4.4.3 Street walls, fences and gates to secondary streets, behind the primary street setback line, or walls, fences and gates to the primary streets where those streets are district distributor roads to be as follows: Solid portion of wall may increase to a maximum height of 1.8 metres above adjacent footpath level provided that the wall or fence has at least two significant appropriate design features (to the satisfaction of the City of Vincent) to reduce the visual impact - for example, significant open structures, recesses and/or planters facing the road at regular intervals and varying materials, finishes and/or colours; and Maximum height of piers with decertative capping to be 2 metres above adjacent footpath level A4.4.4 Exposed boundary walls visible to the street are to incorporate the following design features: Indentations; Varying heights; Varying materials, colours and textures; or Public artwork.
+A4.4.5 A4.4.6 Any proposed vehicular or pedestrian entry gates shall be visually permeable.
+Walls and fences on the side boundaries, only within the primary street setback area, constructed from metal sheeting are permitted provided they meet all other requirements relating to height, provide adequate sight lines and are not a side boundary fence facing a secondary street.
+4.5 Vel 4.5 Vehicle Access REPLACE REMAIN K CODES Clause 4.5 applies in addition to Clause A 3.8.1 - A 3.8.7 of R Codes Volume 2.
 Clause A 3.8.1 - A 3.8.7 of R Codes Volume 2 remain and apply.